 The winner will receive an etched glass trophy.
 Should the future permit us to return to an in-person event, one representative of the winning organization will also receive paid travel and accommodations to attend the College’s Honouring Health Leadership event, and a complimentary registration to the CCHL National Conference.

-Individuals and teams are eligible for this award.
+Individuals and teams operating in Canada are eligible for this award.
 Eligible candidates must quantify the impact of their innovations and actions in the following areas:

 - Patient experience and culture of inclusion: This can include, but not be limited to organizational structures that engage and support patients, caregivers and families, use of electronic tools or media to support continuous engagement with patients, caregivers and families as well as organizational processes that elevate the collaborative efforts of patients, caregivers, families, staff and communities in the planning and delivery of care;